Who determines an application

 If your application is approved, you will receive a copy of the conditions of consent, approved plans, and any other relevant documents.
 If your application is refused, you will receive the notice of determination with the reasons for refusal.

 Where notification is required, Council will notify all persons who made a submission in relation to the application, of the determination (outcome) of that application.

-The DA is valid for a period of five years, in which work must start or the consent lapses.
+The DA is valid for a period of five years, in which time works must commence or the consent lapses.
 Once the development has commenced, the consent cannot lapse.